-5) From the consultation carried out in producing this plan, both by a questionnaire to every household and additional input from local business, societies and groups, a number of Community Assets have been identified which are listed as part of the Asset Policies section within this plan.
-The consultation process highlighted the following list of constraints within the Parish and are of concern.
+5) From consultation carried out in producing this plan, both by a questionnaire to every household and additional input from local businesses, societies and community groups, a number of assets have been identified which are listed as part of the Asset Policies section within this plan.
+The consultation process highlighted the following list of constraints within the parish and are of concern.